jkimys2/JN-PWA-Text-Editor/README.md

 ## Credits

-Thank you, Chris B., for all your help! 😊👍
+Thank you, Chris B. & Andrew B., for all your help! 😊👍

 ## Links